strimzi/strimzi.github.io/_posts/2018-08-XX-strimzi-0.6.0-release.md

     userOperator: {}
 ```

-The Entity Operator is also in charge to deploy the needed TLS sidecar for allowing encrypted connection between operators and the Zookeeper ensamble.
+The Entity Operator is also in charge to deploy the needed TLS sidecar for allowing encrypted communication between operators and the Zookeeper ensemble.

 # Upgrade to latest Apache Kafka 2.0.0 release